hannobraun/hanno.braun-odw.eu/website/content/about/index.md

     src="/about/hanno-braun.jpg"
     alt="profile picture of Hanno Braun" />

 Hey, I'm Hanno!
-I'm a self-employed maker, software developer, and vegan living in the beautiful [Odenwald](/made-in-odenwald/2.jpg) region in Germany, Europe.
+I'm a self-employed maker and software developer, and vegan living in the beautiful [Odenwald](/made-in-odenwald/2.jpg) region in Germany, Europe.

 ### Interests